 Parameter Description Grouping The AeroMag APs find other which that are also connected to the same L2 subnet.
 They mark themselves as a group with same SSID.
 One AP among them would act as Master AeroMag AP.
-Generating Configuration The master AeroMag AP generates a new configuration using the spectrum report received from all AeroMag APs Alignment Configuration All AeroMag APs align configuration which is distributed by Master AeroMag AP Ready for new Ready for offering configuration to new coming APs/Clients APs/Clients deploying Refresh Channel Whether Refresh Channel Function is ready
+Generating Configuration The master AeroMag AP generates a new configuration using the spectrum report received from all AeroMag APs Alignment Configuration All AeroMag APs align configuration which is distributed by Master A Ready for new APs/Clients deploying Ready for offering configuration to new coming APs/Clients Refresh Channel Whether Refresh Channel Function is ready